 Donāt Shuffle Paper ā If you shuffle through your papers while attempting to sort them you are just avoiding making a decision as to what to do with each document.
 Touch each paper once and make a decision.

 Quickly Make Decisions ā Itās only paper!
 Often times we freeze and refrain from taking action because we fear making the wrong decision.
-If the decision is too difficult to make quickly, postpone it by making the paper a Weekly Review document and come back to it then when you have the time to better assess it.
+If the decision is too difficult to make quickly, postpone it by making the paper a Power Hour document and come back to it then when you have the time to better assess it.

 Donāt Over-Organize ā Filing documents into folders is for the sole purpose of retrieving them quickly when and if theyāre needed.
 Creating so many folders that each of them only has a few or even one paper in it only complicates the filing and retrieval process.
 Less is more.
+This applies to digital organization as well.
 Organize sensibly.

-Donāt Hoard Paper ā Many documents are not even worth the time to file.
+Donāt Hoard Paper ā Many documents are not even worth the time to file (think junk or unsolicited mail).
 When in doubt, ask yourself the following questions:

 - When was the last time I needed this type of document?